List of sports events affected by new virus from China

 Asian Champions League: Matches involving Chinese clubs Guangzhou Evergrande, Shanghai Shenhua, and Shanghai SIPG postponed to April-May.
 Beijing FC allowed to play from Feb.
 18.

 Asian women's Olympic qualifying Group B tournament relocated from Wuhan to Sydney from Feb.
 3-13.
-China vs. South Korea playoff on March 11 moved from China to Malaysia.
+China vs. South Korea playoff on March 11 moved from China to Sydney.

 AFC Cup: All group stage and playoff matches in east zone delayed to April 7.